-I laid down a week later to relaxing music, on a bed with a warming electric blanket on its base and was covered with thick, soft blankets.
+I laid down a week later to relaxing music, on a bed with a warming electric blanket on its base, and was covered with thick, soft blankets.
 Ideal.
 I informed the beautician, that I had psoriasis and she did not seem phased- so far so good.

 She then outlined what she was going to do to my face.
 Resurfacing to me is what happens to roads when the tarmac is no longer sufficiently flat.
 It is an unnatural aggressive process of drilling out the old tarmac with, well, drills.

 Fearing the exfoliation

-The first part of the treatment was described as a machine exfoliating ‘using tiny blades’ to remove the top layer of dead skin.
+The first part of the treatment was a machine exfoliating ‘using tiny blades’ to remove the top layer of dead skin.
 Slightly alarmed, I asked how serious this was, I was told the top layer of dead skin is cut away.

 Hot and cold treatments

 This is what I thought a facial was (when did they introduce machines?).
-This part of the facial did not last long enough in my opinion- but then I don't think I have ever tired of anyone rubbing hot oil into my neck and shoulders.
+This part of the facial did not last long enough in my opinion.
+Though, I don't think I have ever tired of anyone rubbing hot oil into my neck and shoulders.

 Another exfoliating mask?

-Treatment three- another mask is applied.
+Treatment three means another mask is applied.
 It stings, and I ask what it is, an exfoliating mask.
 Why!?
 I exclaim- breaking the traditional confines of British societal norms.
 I am informed that this is to make sure all of the dead skin cells have been removed.

-Worrying about the post-facial flare
+The post-facial flare

 Five days after the treatment my lower face starts peeling.
 I am surprised there is enough spare skin for this but as with the flakiness of psoriasis plaques: the body can just keep on making more!

 Lessons I learned from my spa day